micheleangioni/phalcon-confer/readme.md

 ])->beforeMatch([new \MyApp\RolesMiddleware('DEV', '/homepage'), 'check']);
 ```

 That's it.
-If the User hasn't the required Role, he/she will get a 404 error.
+If the User has not the required Role, he/she will get a 404 error.

 #### Confer RolesMiddleware

-Conferm comes with an own RolesMiddleware out of the box.
+Confer comes with an own RolesMiddleware out of the box.
-However, in order to use it, the user authentication must be handled by [Phalcon Auth](https://github.com/micheleangioni/phalcon-auth).
+However, in order to use it, the User authentication must be handled by [Phalcon Auth](https://github.com/micheleangioni/phalcon-auth).

 Phalcon Auth allow you to easily retrieve the authenticated user by just calling `$auth->getAuth()`.